 Technology is the way we are going, so jump on board!
 Don’t be scared.
 Pick a techie element you find cool and work at it until you learn it.
-Ask for help when you need it, use Google to trouble shoot, and keep trying.
+Ask for help when you need it, use Google to troubleshoot, and keep trying.
 You can do it!
 Not sure where to start?
 Here are some of my technology ideas you can try!

 8. Show others you value them.

 Here is a very important element for the 10 New Year Resolutions Teachers Should Make.
 One of the pitfalls of our career choice is the cycle of feeling unappreciated.
-Stress gets to us and the demands of our jobs feels like a heavy weight.
+Stress gets to us and the demands of our jobs feel like a heavyweight.
 Stop the cycle by finding little ways to show others that YOU value them.
 In return, you will feel better and so will they.
-We all want to work in an environment that uplifting and full of praise and affirmations.
+We all want to work in an environment that is uplifting and full of praise and affirmations.
 Be the spark that lights the fire.
 You will never regret the time and effort this takes.

 9. Don’t engage the negative.

 Why are so quick to brush off a compliment but then take a negative comment so hard?
 It simply doesn’t make sense.
 We need to improve our mindset to stop engaging in the negatives.
 Period.
-Acknowledge the negative so you can hear it, possibly help it, but also know when you just need to move on.
+Acknowledge the negative so you can hear it, and possibly help it, but also know when you just need to move on.